steve904/doc-and-blog/content/blog/barber.md

 ## Hair and Beard

 Iron and Cloth sells hair and beard products.
 They also sell hats, t-shirts and other clothing items.
-You don't have to get a hair cut to buy these items...just walk in and look around.
+You don't have to get a haircut to buy these items...just walk in and look around.

 ***